MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v2.md

 **`RemoveAdditionalFilesFlag`** - **Remove Additional Files at Destination**<br>
 `boolean`.
 Optional.
 Use when `UseWebDeploy == true`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Selects the option to delete files on the Azure App Service that have no matching files in the App Service package or folder.
+Use this option to delete files on the Azure App Service that have no matching files in the App Service package or folder.
 <!-- :::editable-content-end::: -->
 <br>